 Like I mentioned in the part 1 of my series, ALSA buses (my fav!) do not go to Ronda, so I had to look for alternative bus companies.
 I bought tickets for Los Amarillos buses, but, frankly, they were not as good as the ALSA ones, but they got me to the destination without accidents, so I can’t complain 🙂

-I arrived to Ronda around 10 AM.
+I arrived at Ronda around 10 AM.
 The bus station is very small, and you won’t see those fancy electronic displays with arrival and departure times.
 When I exited the bus platforms, the first thing I saw was a sign which said that anyone wishing to have the pleasure of using the WC will have to pay 0,50 EUR.
 That was a surprise after free toilets in Madrid, Cordoba and Granada.
 And that’s when I thought: “We aren’t in Kansas anymore!”.

 As I had my backpack with me, I had to look for a place to leave it as otherwise it was too heavy to climb down to the gorge to see the bridge.
 I did not see any lockers in the bus station and headed to the tourist information office hoping they would help me with this issue.
 It was very cold, and I sincerely hoped it would get better later.

 The tourist information office is at the bullring, easy to find and relatively not far from the bus station.
 I waited in the queue just to find out that there are lockers at the bus station!
 I went back but I just could not figure out how I could have missed them if the station is just a small hall.
-When I got there I realized that the sign with the toilet price simple distracted me from looking up where it was written in big letters in several language that one could leave their bags there 🙂
+When I got there I realized that the sign with the toilet price simply distracted me from looking up where it was written in big letters in several language that one could leave their bags there 🙂

 My bus had to leave at 6 PM, I planned to be at the station around 5 PM, so I left my backpack at the station for six hours.
 1 hour of keeping baggage is 1 EUR, and after I paid 6 EUR, the lady – very nice lady, by the way – let me use the toilet for free, because I paid enough for my bag.
 I don’t think this happens often 🙂 FYI, there is a WC at the tourist information center, and the fee is 0,60 EUR.